vintasoftware/python-api-checklist/checklist.md

 - [ ] Reduce [integration discontinuities](https://mollyrocket.com/casey/stream_0028.html)
   * - [ ] Check if classes have a [single responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 It not, break them into multiple classes
   E.g. a class to get/set items from/to a cache should separate the behavior to connect to the cache server into another class
   * - [ ] Check if function name has "and" or implies multiple operations.
-If so, consider breaking it in multiple functions.
+If so, consider breaking into multiple functions.
 However, keep the combined one if it's used by most clients:
   E.g. `print_formatted` function should be broken into two: `print` and `formatted`
   * - [ ] Check if the API client has to copy-and-paste code to change some behavior.
-Provide hooks, methods to be overriden, instead.
+Provide hooks, methods to be overridden, instead.
   * - [ ] Check if an attribute used internally in class behavior could be a `get_something` method E.g. on Django REST Framework, the CursorPagination class supported only a fixed `page_size`, because it didn't have the `get_page_size` method.
 This was [changed](https://github.com/encode/django-rest-framework/pull/3147) by introducing the method.
   * - [ ] Avoid hiding parameters that could be useful
   E.g. the API is calling another lower-level one, but it isn't exposing some useful parameters the lower-level API supports
   * - [ ] Return everything the API client might need
   * - [ ] Pass everything the API client might need when calling it's code (when [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) is in place)
   * - [ ] Evaluate every `mock.patch` in the API tests.
-This indicates something isn't flexibile to be changed in runtime.
+This indicates something isn't flexible to be changed at runtime.
 Consider having parameters to change those things
-  E.g. Python's built-in [sched.scheduler](https://docs.python.org/3.6/library/sched.html) accepts `timefunc` and `delayfunc`, so the tests don't need to mock `time.monotonic` nor `time.sleep` and the clients are able to change those behaviors
+  E.g. Python's built-in [sched.scheduler](https://docs.python.org/3.6/library/sched.html) accepts `timefunc` and `delayfunc`, so the tests don't need to mock `time.monotonic` nor `time.sleep` and the clients can change those behaviors
 - [ ] Create abstractions
   * - [ ] Wrap resources and functionalities common to multiple low-level implementations
   E.g. Beautiful Soup provides the same API for [multiple parsers](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser)